dask/governance/code-of-conduct.md

 our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+This list is not meant to be exhaustive, but merely to enumerate some common kinds of behaviors.

 ## Our Standards